speedwing/cardano-staking-pool-edu/SETUP_MONITORING.md

 sudo nano /etc/prometheus/prometheus.yml
 ```

-Scroll down to the section 'scrape_config' and add the nodes IP and name it.
+Scroll down to the section 'scrape_config' and add the IP of all the nodes and name tag them accordingly.
 This example shows the prometheus.yml file for a Cardano pool with totally 4 nodes (1 BP and 3 Relays).
+If you have
+less nodes, just remove the lines accordingly.

 ```
 scrape_configs: